Family Floer SYZ conjecture for $A_n$ singularity: Quantum correction and T-duality construction

 \subsubsection{Mirror local superpotentials}

 We compute the analytic function $W_0^\vee$ explicitly in each chart $\tau_k: (\pi_0^\vee)^{-1}(U_k)\cong T_k$.
 Due to Proposition \ref{trivial_translation_prop} and the description (\ref{superpotential_in_chart_pointwise_eq}), it suffices to find $W_0^\vee$ over the fixed point $q_k=(0,r_k)$ in $U_k$ (cf. \S \ref{sss_preferred_disks_beta}) since there is no wall-crossing phenomenon.
-In other words, it suffices to find the virtual counts of Maslov-2 holomorphic stable disks bounded by $L_{q_k}$ up to reparametrization.
+In other words, it suffices to find the virtual counts of Maslov-2 holomorphic stable disks (with one boundary marked point) bounded by $L_{q_k}$ up to reparametrization.
 Clearly, there is no nontrivial holomorphic sphere in $\bar X$, so it suffices to consider holomorphic disks.
 Suppose $\varphi : (\mathbb D, \partial \mathbb D) \to (X,L_{q_k})$ is such a holomorphic disk, and we write

 Since it has Maslov index 2, the intersection number $\varphi\cdot \mathscr D=1$, and $\mathfrak z(\zeta)$ has a single zero.
 Without loss of generality, we may assume $\mathfrak z(\zeta)=r_k\zeta$ up to a reparametrization.
 Hence,